Rick Kehoe: Career statistics

+Regular season and playoffs

 Coaching career

 Kehoe became Director of Pro Scouting for the Penguins in 1985 and was named an assistant coach in 1986.
 Kehoe's name was engraved on the Stanley Cup with Pittsburgh in 1991 and 1992.
 He remained in the Penguins organization as a scout or assistant coach until 2002.

 Four games into the 2001–02 season, Kehoe took over for former Czech Olympic coach Ivan Hlinka as head coach of the Penguins.
 Kehoe served as head coach of the Penguins from 2002 to 2003, amassing a 55–81–14 record.
 Kehoe was replaced by Ed Olczyk after the 2002–03 season.
 His final stint as a coach in the organization was as interim coach for the minor-league Wilkes-Barre/Scranton Penguins when Michel Therrien was called up to Pittsburgh as head coach; the Baby Pens had a 2–1 record in the three games Kehoe was behind the bench.

 On September 18, 2006, he was named to the professional scouting staff for the New York Rangers.

 Kehoe was inducted into the Pittsburgh Penguins Hall of Fame in 1992 and the Western Pennsylvania Sports Hall of Fame in 1995.
 He currently resides in Canonsburg, Pennsylvania.